 Cons

-• Cloud-based processing may raise data residency concerns
+• Cloud-based processing raises concerns about code leakage

-Pricing: Free for individuals; $10/user/month for teams; $19/user/month for enterprises
+Pricing: Free for individuals; $10/user/month for teams; enterprise plans available

 Try GitHub Copilot Free ->